 Meadow Brown & Gatekeeper

 These two butterflies are very similar to one another.
-The gatekeeper has solid blocks of orange with a thick brown border, whereas meadow browns tend to be mostly brown, with a small patch of orange.
-The gatekeeper also has two ‘pupils’ in the black spot on its wing, and white spots on the underwing, while the meadow brown has one ‘pupil’, and no white spots on the underwing.
+The gatekeeper (left photograph) has solid blocks of orange with a thick brown border, whereas meadow browns (right photograph) tend to be mostly brown, with a small patch of orange.
+The gatekeeper (middle photograph) also has two ‘pupils’ in the black spot on its wing, and white spots on the underwing, while the meadow brown has one ‘pupil’, and no white spots on the underwing.
 They will flutter around most sunny places including gardens, but are very common in hedgerows and field edges (they like brambles).

 The Ringlet is brown with a lovely row of white rings on its upper wing, which look like lots of eyes!
 Like the Meadow Brown and Gatekeeper, you can find them in sunny fields and hedgerows in high summer, and in woody glades.